aepanchi/ubuntu-for-developers-docs/docs/howto/python-setup.md

 ## Managing multiple Python versions with pyenv

-To use multiple Python versions on the same system and switch between them, you can use pyenv.
-It allows you to set specific Python versions for projects or change the global Python version without interfering with the system python.
+To use multiple Python versions on the same system and switch between them, you can use [pyenv](https://github.com/pyenv/pyenv).
+It allows you to set specific Python versions for projects or change the global Python version without interfering with the system Python.

 To enable pyenv, complete the following steps: